JasonElzinga/Startup/README.md

 >  In the game, everyone writes down a word from a certain theme (ex. actors, household items or just names in general).
 Then each player will have time to read the list of different words.
 The goal of the game is to remember each word and figure out who put down which word.
 Players take turns asking someone if they wrote down a certain word and goes until everyone but one were guessed.
 When you guess right then you form a team with that person and keep guessing until you guess incorrectly.

-> [!NOTE]
->  This is a template for your startup application.
-You must modify this `README.md` file for each phase of your development.
-You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
-Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
-Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.

-> [!NOTE]
->  If you are not familiar with Markdown then you should review the [documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.

 ## 🚀 Specification Deliverable

 > [!NOTE]